 The airport is 15 km south of the city centre.

-• By bus – The public transit connection is provided by bus line 01X, a 24/7 service between the airport, the New Railway Station, and the Macedonia InterCity Bus Terminal.
+- By bus – Bus line 01X provides 24/7 service between the airport, the New Railway Station, and the Macedonia InterCity Bus Terminal.
 Frequency is between 15 min and 30 min during the day.
 At night, the bus number changes to 01N and runs every 30 min.
-A ticket costs €1.90 for one trip (see Get around / By bus).
-Tickets can be bought at a vending booth at the airport bus stop or at ticket machines on the buses.
-However, for these exact change is needed.
+A ticket costs €2 for one trip (see Get around / By bus, July 2025).
+Tickets can be bought at a vending booth at the airport bus stop or at ticket machines on the buses (cards accepted).
 The ride from the airport to the city centre takes around 40 min.
 Buses can get very packed so do not expect a very comfortable ride.

-Bus number 79 from the airport does not get you to the city centre but to A.S.
+- Bus number 79 from the airport does not get you to the city centre but to A.S.
 IKEA bus terminal in the city's east side.
-However, from there you can take another bus (ask the counter), and the double ticket (stamped once in 79 and another time in the next bus) is just €1.20— in case you want to spare 80¢.
+However, from there you can take another bus (ask the counter).
+The ticket (validated on both buses) is €0.60 (July 2025)— in case you want to spare €1.40.

-• By taxi – A ride from the city centre costs about €15-20.
+- By taxi – A ride from the city centre costs about €15-20.
 It's hard to find one during peak hours (07:00-08:00, 14:00-16:00 and 19:00-21:00), so plan early.
-Taxi can be prearranged through travel apps like Booking.com as well as ordered on demand through FreeNow or Uber.
+Taxi can be prearranged through travel platforms as well as rideshare platforms.

-• On foot – If you'd like a panoramic trail, after or between your flights, you can spend this time on a fairly pleasant river and sea-side trail.
+- On foot – If you'd like a panoramic trail, after or between your flights, you can spend this time on a fairly pleasant river and sea-side trail.
 It starts about 600 m from the terminal, where the 1 airport's main access road crosses a small river.
 From there, a trail follows the river's right (NE) bank toward the north-west for about 1 km, until the river enters the sea; watch for water birds.
 From the river's mouth, the trail follows the sea coast to the NE and N for about 1 km, until it reaches the mouth of another little river.
 While not an official beach, swimming in the sea is possible.
 From that point, one can continue east for about 500 m along a small residential street named Floridas, until reaching the main highway (Leoforos Georgikis Scholis) just south of the 2 Lidl store.
-From there, two shopping centers, Hondos Center and IKEA (both with air conditioning, soft chairs, food, and free Wi-Fi) are within walking distance.
-From the 3 IKEA bus terminal you can take one of the bus lines to the city center (e.g. bus number 2) paying the standard one journey ticket price which is cheaper than taking the bus 01X/01N directly from the airport (see Get around / By bus).
-The trail takes about 1 hr one-way and of course can be done in the other direction if you are arriving from the city center at the IKEA bus terminal and have some time to kill before your flight.
+From there, two shopping centres, Hondos Centrer and IKEA (both with air conditioning, soft chairs, food, and free Wi-Fi) are within walking distance.
+From the 3 IKEA bus terminal you can take one of the bus lines to the city centre (e.g. bus number 2) paying the standard one journey ticket price which is cheaper than taking the bus 01X/01N directly from the airport (see Get around / By bus).
+The trail takes about 1 hr one-way and of course can be done in the other direction if you are arriving from the city centre at the IKEA bus terminal and have some time to kill before your flight.

 By car

 Finding parking is difficult: be prepared to spend a lot of time looking for a place or to pay for space in the parking lot (starting from €4 for 3 hr).
 Don't assume you're safe from paying a fine just because locals flagrantly flout parking laws.
-Traffic congestion is a problem, largely due to double-parked cars, but generally fellow drivers and passers-by are helpful in showing you the way if you're lost.

 Get around